-Traumatic brain injury (TBI) occurs when the brain is harmed by a sudden
+Traumatic brain injury (TBI) occurs when a person receives blunt fource

-are closed head injuries, in which the brain is injured but the skull
+are much hard to diagnose, because the brain is injured, but the skull

 Make sure you seek legal help for your injury.

 Contact our Greenville office to learn more.

 I’ve Sustained a Brain Injury.
 What Should I Do?